csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [Tensor networks](https://www.perimeterinstitute.ca/research/research-initiatives/tensor-networks-initiative) - like DNN that only takes boolean inputs and deals with interactions explicitly
   - widely used in physics

-### programs

-- **program synthesis** - automatically find a program in an underlying programming language that satisfies some user intent
-  - **ex. program induction** - given a dataset consisting of input/output pairs, generate a (simple?) program that produces the same pairs
-- [probabilistic programming](https://en.wikipedia.org/wiki/Probabilistic_programming) - specify graphical models via a programming language

 ### bayesian models

 - e.g. naive bayes